tsando/photo-manager/screensaver/README.md

 sudo make install
 ```

-Do a test run (in the following the path `/home/pi/photo-manager/screensaver/photos/` was created, and also used as `SCREENSAVER_OUTPUT_PATH`):
+Do a test run (photos are in the following the path `/home/pi/photo-manager/screensaver/photos/`):

 ```
 export DISPLAY=:0  # set the DISPLAY variable to start the slideshow on the display attached to the RPi